-Tables are also included to show whether:

-- pupils participated in vigorous activity on at least 3 days per week (another aspect of the CMO guidelines), - pupils participated in activity of any intensity (light, moderate or vigorous) at least twice in the last 28 days for any duration.
+A table is also included to show whether pupils participated in activity of any intensity (light, moderate or vigorous) at least twice in the last 28 days for any duration.

 2. Activities

 Information is presented on whether or not the pupil has done each activity for any duration with at least moderate intensity in the last week for groups of activities and specific activities.
 The table on the next page shows the specific activities which are included under each of the composite activity groupings used in the report.
 Where relevant, the wording or description given in the questionnaire is also included for reference.